regen-network/regen-ledger/docs/modules/group/protobuf.md

 <a name="regen.group.v1alpha1.Proposal"></a>

 ### Proposal
-Proposal defines the core field members of a group proposal.
+Proposal defines a group proposal.
 Any member of a group can submit a proposal for a group account to decide upon.
 A proposal consists of a set of `sdk.Msg`s that will be executed if the proposal passes as well as any comment associated with the proposal.